nathankadria/nathankadria.github.io/_projects/cars.md

 ## 2010 Mazda 5 Minivan (Manual!)
 Gift from parents

 I had plenty of firsts in this car.
 First time driving stick on public roads, first car, first time driving friends around.
 I made so many good memories, and this car was a big reason for why I became a car enthusiast in the first place.
 It might just be a minivan, but it handled pretty nicely, and of course, it was stick shift.
 That's all you really need to have fun.
 Of course, I ended up burning up the clutch.
 I replaced the clutch with some help from my dad.
 It was the biggest job either of us had ever done on a car, and it gave me the confidence to work on cars in the future.
+She took us well over 200,000 miles, but unfortunately had to be junked due to rust and a clutch line we couldn't find parts for.